ISO 15189:2012 Medical laboratories - Requirements for quality and competence

 - Monitoring and measuring of devices that significantly contribute to the trueness and uncertainty of the reported results;

-- Training and competence assessment of the staff which is critical to good management and good laboratory practices, and;
+- Training and competency assessment of the staff which is critical to good management and good laboratory practices, and;

-Nevertheless, there are a few drawbacks to ISO 15189:
+Nevertheless, there are a few cons to ISO 15189:

 - The accreditation is expensive when compared to the ISO 9001 certification;